-Every morning I could see the magic misty atmosphere, transparent clouds dancing around its highest peaks, and it looks so tranquil from my lower venture point.
+Every morning, I could see the magic misty atmosphere, transparent clouds dancing around its highest peaks, and it looked so tranquil from my lower venture point.

 Down here, I am surrounded by the city noises (Kingston is noisy!), where rush traffic and the occasional road rage transgress my walls.

 I also know that up there grows the beans for one of the best coffees in the world!